Workplace moves and post-termination restrictions

 Raising concerns about work issues

 If you are unhappy at work, often the first step towards protecting your legal position is to draft a robust grievance letter.
-Our craft is to distil your complaints into the most effective and potent form, adding legal weight where appropriate.
+We will help you distil your complaints into the most effective and potent form, adding legal weight where appropriate.
 Our drafting makes employers sit up and realise that they are dealing with an individual who will not be subdued.
-A well-executed grievance or written statement setting out your position will usually produce an effective and often valuable result.
+A well-executed grievance or written statement setting out your position is usually the foundation of building a case and will sometimes produce an effective and immediate result.

 Pay and bonus disputes